bopen/xarray-sentinel/README.md

 associated with the image line and `slant_range_time` is an `np.float64` coordinate that contains the two-way range time interval in seconds associated with the image pixel.

+Since Sentinel-1 IPF version 3.40, a unique identifier for bursts has been added to the SLC product metadata.
+For these products, the list of the burst ids is stored the `burst_ids` dataset attribute.

 ### Metadata datasets